-In whatever circumstances a fencer on the strip is found to be in possession of equipment which is non-regulation or defective, this equipment will be immediately confiscated and submitted to the experts on duty for examination (cf. m.8, m.9, m.12, m.13, m.16, m.17, m.23).
+In whatever circumstances a fencer on the strip is found to be in possession of equipment which is non-regulation or defective, the referee confiscates the equipment and submits it to the experts on duty for examination (cf. m.8, m.9, m.12, m.13, m.16, m.17, m.23).
 The equipment in question will only be returned to the owner after the measures necessitated by this examination have been completed and, if appropriate, after the payment of any expenses for repairs.
 The equipment must be rechecked before it is used again.